 We provide support, information and resources to keep children safe and create healthier communities.
 Since 1992, we have identified, refined and shared effective ways for individuals, families and communities to act to prevent child sexual abuse before children are harmed - and to get help for everyone involved.

 Stop It Now! was founded on the belief that adults are in the best position to keep children safe from sexual abuse.
 By adults, we mean parents, survivors, family members, law enforcement, and professionals of all types.
 We also believe that people who might sexually abuse a child have an important role to play in prevention.
-No other prevention program has ever directly challenged all adults to take full responsibility for ending sexual abuse.
+We are the only organization of our kind, directly challenging all adults to take full responsibility for ending sexual abuse.

 Help Services - Provides direct help to individuals with questions or concerns about child sexual abuse.
 We offer help for specific situations through a confidential national prevention Helpline (1.888.PREVENT), email and chat services, an interactive Online Help Center, and our “Ask Now!” advice column.

-Prevention Education - Develops, assesses and distributes educational materials through our website, publications, trainings, events and media campaigns.
-These help laypeople and professionals recognize harmful behavior and know how to take action – including where to get resources for action.
+Prevention Education - Develops, assesses, and distributes educational materials through our website, publications, trainings, events and media campaigns.
+These help laypeople and professionals recognize harmful behavior and know how to take action – including where to get resources.

-Technical Assistance and Training (Circles of Safety) – Provides consulting and brings our Circles of Safety training services to professionals, youth-serving organizations, coalitions, and community-based programs on strategies, policies and practices for preventing child sexual abuse.
+Technical Assistance and Training (Circles of Safety) – Provides consulting and brings our Circles of Safety training services on strategies, policies, and practices for preventing child sexual abuse to professionals, youth-serving organizations, coalitions, and community-based programs.

 Prevention Advocacy - Advocates for the sexual abuse of children to be addressed as a public health priority, encourages increased investment in a full range of prevention strategies, and provides evidence-based information to media, policymakers and advocacy groups.